akariba/CCR-Portfolio-Analytics/README.md

+Use `RPR_v11_2_Step21_Analyst_Context.zip` as the completed Step 2.1 implementation package.

+Your job is installation and minimal verification—not redesign, planning, or reimplementation.
+Keep narration extremely short to conserve tokens.

+PACKAGE PURPOSE

+This package is built on `RPR_v11_1_Trigger1(1).zip` and implements Step 2.1 analyst-controlled Additional Context and Assumption Upload.

+Implemented changes:

+* Additional Context is treated as a controlling scenario instruction.

+* CSV/XLSX assumptions are parsed, reviewed, removable, and passed into generation.

+* Required upload column: `assumption`.

+* Optional columns: `time_horizon`, `analyst_notes`.

+* Conflicts with confirmed Step 1 facts return a visible validation warning.

+* The analyst can edit the instruction or explicitly override identified conflicts.

+* Final assumptions show `Analyst supplied` or `Model generated`.

+* Analyst instructions are positioned near the beginning of the model prompt in this order:

+  1. Confirmed Step 1 event and accepted overrides.
+  2. Additional Context.
+  3. Uploaded assumptions.
+  4. Selected horizon.
+  5. Model-generated supporting assumptions.

+* Active Sonnet 4.6 defaults were removed.

+* Gemini and Opus routing remain unchanged.

+* Trigger 1, AI Assist, feedback panels, Step 2.2 onward, and the v31 visual design remain unchanged.

+The package includes complete replacement files, not patch fragments.

+IMPORTANT RESTRICTIONS

+* Do not use the public internet.
+* Do not introduce demo data, demo clients, public fallbacks, mocked runtime responses, model downgrades, or fabricated results.
+* Mocked model responses are allowed only inside the included isolated unit tests.
+* Use only the existing company APIs, R2D2 adapter, tokens, certificates, and endpoints.
+* Do not modify Trigger 1.
+* Preserve the Bible rule of up to three events per accepted theme.
+* Do not modify Step 2.2 or later steps.
+* Do not redesign the frontend.
+* Do not remove or alter AI Assist or separate feedback panels.
+* Do not attempt to fix `Discovery response did not contain an events array`; it is a recorded separate Trigger 1 issue.
+* Do not guess the Sonnet 5 API identifier.

+EXECUTION

+1. Read these package files first:

+   * `INSTALL.txt`
+   * `CHANGE_MANIFEST.md`
+   * `VALIDATION_RESULTS.md`

+2. Identify the active full project root.
+It should contain:

+   * `backend/server.py`
+   * `backend/llm_gateway.py`
+   * `frontend/rpr-v8-consolidated-test.html`
+   * the existing approved company adapters and environment configuration.

+The extracted package is a replacement overlay, not the destination project.

+If exactly one active project root matches, use it.
+Ask me only if multiple possible active roots remain genuinely ambiguous.

+3. Create the recoverable backup specified in `INSTALL.txt`.

+4. Verify the exact organization-approved Sonnet 5 identifier from the active company configuration, model catalogue, or existing adapter conventions.

+Do not infer the identifier from the display name “Claude Sonnet 5”.
+Do not search the internet.

+Set:

+`RPR_APPROVED_SONNET5_MODEL=<exact approved identifier>`

+using the project’s existing environment mechanism.

+If the exact identifier is not available locally, stop only this configuration step and report the exact missing item.
+Do not replace it with a guessed value.

+5. Copy the complete replacement files according to `INSTALL.txt`.

+Changed production files:

+* `RUNTIME_ENV.ps1`
+* `backend/step2_routes.py`
+* `backend/step2_uploads.py`
+* `backend/step2_service.py`
+* `backend/prompts/step2_context_assessor.txt`
+* `backend/prompts/step2_scenario.txt`
+* `backend/prompts/step2_scenario_revision.txt`
+* `backend/theme_assistant.py`
+* `backend/theme_assistant_batch.py`
+* `backend/rpr_feedback_service.py`
+* `frontend/rpr-v8-consolidated-test.html`

+Also install the four files under `templates/`.

+6. Run only the cost-effective verification:

+* Static search proving no active Sonnet 4.6 references remain.
+* Python compile checks.
+* Included Step 2.1 unit and DOM tests.
+* Frontend JavaScript syntax check.
+* Confirm Trigger 1 files/prompts were not changed.
+* Confirm production code contains no demo/mock/public-web fallback.

+The package previously passed 12/12 scoped tests.
+Do not rewrite passing code.

+7. If a test fails solely because of a concrete active-project integration mismatch, make the smallest possible compatibility fix within the listed Step 2.1 files, rerun the affected tests, and document the exact change.
+Do not expand scope.

+8. Restart the backend using the active project’s existing Uvicorn command and run `/health`.

+9. Run one minimal live company-API Step 2.1 smoke test only if the approved identifier, credentials, certificates, and endpoint are already available.

+Test:

+* No Additional Context.
+* Typed Additional Context.
+* Upload example XLSX.
+* Confirm parsed review/removal.
+* Generate and confirm provenance labels.
+* Test one conflict warning and explicit override.

+Do not run Trigger 1 for this verification.

+FINAL RESPONSE

+Return only:

+* Exact active project root used.
+* Exact Sonnet 5 identifier source—not tokens or confidential values.
+* Files copied or minimally adjusted.
+* Test pass/fail totals.
+* Backend restart and health-check result.
+* Whether a real company-API smoke test was performed.
+* Any remaining blocker.
+* Rollback location.

+Do not provide more planning or explanations.
+Execute the installation and verification now.

+4444444444444444

 STOP: “No frontend code change required” is incorrect.

 Endpoint wiring alone does not satisfy the requirement.
 The current frontend shows uploaded file names, not parsed assumption rows.